-The first race took place in 2014 and in 2016 the Great Pacific Race will start on June 4th at 6pm.
+The first race took place in 2014 and it is run biennially.
+This summer the third Great Pacific Race will start on June 2nd at 6pm.

 During the race the crews are not allowed to accept assistance and so must carry everything they might need for the duration of the challenge, however support vessels shadow the rowers providing assistance if necessary.
 With crews able to choose their own route it is unlikely that any of the crews will see each other after the first few hours at the oars.